risk-first/website/estimating/Fill-The-Bucket.md

 </script>

-In the aboce simulation, we are trying to fit a Normal Distribution, estimated from a number of samples.
+In the above simulation, we are trying to fit a Normal Distribution, estimated from a number of samples.

 You should be able to see that when you move from two to three samples, the variance will probably change _a lot_.
 However moving from twenty to thirty samples means it hardly changes at all.